simonprickett/simonprickett.github.io/_posts/2020-07-12-making-a-single-button-keyboard.md

 ### Software for the Trinket Board

-TODO what does it need to do? and setup for Arduino IDE.
+The Trinket M0 can run either Arduino IDE (C) or Circuit Python code.
+I went with the C option as I am most familiar with it.
+Adafruit provides [excellent instructions](https://learn.adafruit.com/adafruit-trinket-m0-circuitpython-arduino/arduino-ide-setup) for setting up the Arduino IDE and selecting the right board type etc.

+The sketch for the Trinket needs to do the following:

+* Listen for the arcade button to be pressed (pin 0 goes low).
+* Send keypresses for the control, alt, command and F1 keys down the USB cable to the attached computer.
+* Make the Trinket M0's built in multi-colored LED flash red briefly when the button is pressed, so that we know the button press was detected.
+* Optionally but nice: use the Trinket M0's built in multi-colored LED to do a little light show when the button isn't being used.

-Here's my final Arduino sketch:
+Here's my final Arduino sketch that accomplishes all of these goals:

 <script src="https://gist.github.com/simonprickett/c56deaab1dadb160ffe61f1ae8577874.js"></script>

-TODO how does it do it?
+Like all Arduino sketches, this has two main functions:

+* `setup`: runs once when then board is powered on.
+* `loop`: runs in a loop continuously while the board is powered on.

+Let's take a look at how this works at a high level:

+* First, to make things easier I'm using some libraries:
+  * `Adafruit_DotStar.h` - an Adafruit library to control the multi-colored LED on the Trinket M0.
+  * `Bounce2.h` - debouncer library to provide a higher level API for detecting button presses.
+I've used this before in my [task tracker project](https://simonprickett.dev/building-a-task-tracker-with-arduino-and-led-arcade-buttons/) and wrote about how it works there.
+  * `Keyboard.h` an Arduino library that simluates a keyboard, providing a high level API to send key press combinations to the computer via USB.
+* The button press detection works using the debouncer library...
+  * At line 7 I create an instance of the debouncer.
+  * Lines 18 and 19 in the `setup` function associate the debouncer with pin 0 (the one that's soldered to the arcade button) and configure its sensitivity.
+  * Line 25 at the top of the `loop` function updates the debouncer to see if the button was pressed.
+  * The block beginning at line 42 is executed if the button was pressed:
+    * The Trinket M0's LED is set to show red.
+    * The keyboard library presses the Control, Alt, Command (GUI) and F1 keys down.
+    * Afer a short delay, the keyboard library releases all of the pressed keys.
+    * There's then a short delay to stop the user pressing the button too quickly and accidentally setting it off again.
+    * If this doesn't work, then it's possible that the circuit wasn't soldered correctly... if it's all good you can expect to see the LED go red whenever you press the arcade button.
+* The background flashing LED pattern that's just for fun works like this:
+  * Lines 11 and 12 set up an array of different color codes and a variable to track which one we're showing at a given time.
+  * Line 13 figures out how many colors are in the array, we'll need this to know when to cycle back to the start of the array.
+  * Line 15 declares a variable we'll use to track time... so that the LED can be set to each color for a period before changing to the next color.
+  * At line 27 we get the number of milliseconds that the board has been up and running for.
+  * Line 29 compares that to the previous value from the last loop iteration, and if a second or more has passed, changes the LED color by picking the next color from the array or starting again at the first one if we're at the end of the array.

 ### Software and Setup for Mac OS

-There's a couple of distinct pieces here... an AppleScript The first thing I worked on was the AppleScript, and it's easy to test this without the hardware side of things as you can just run it from the Mac OS Script Editor application.
+There's a couple of distinct pieces here... an AppleScript and some operating system setup using Automator and Accessibility features in Mac OS.

+The first thing I worked on was the AppleScript.
+It's easy to test this without the arcade button hardware as you can just run it from the Mac OS Script Editor application.
 The hardest part of this was working out what the "name" for the Zoom application is, turns out it is "zoom.us" which is what it shows up as next to the Apple icon at the top of the screen when it's running:

 <figure class="figure">
   <img src="{{ site.baseurl }}/assets/images/arcade_keyboard_zoom_app.png" class="figure-img img-fluid" alt="Finding the Zoom application name">
   <figcaption class="figure-caption text-center">Finding the Zoom application name.</figcaption>
 </figure>

-Here's the AppleScript:
+Here's the completed AppleScript:

 <script src="https://gist.github.com/simonprickett/640ef62e7bcd0ae1ba68e8f1c5574cf3.js"></script>

 This checks if Zoom is running, if not it has the Mac say that it isn't.
 If it is, then it activates Zoom and sends it the keypresses to toggle the video and audio.
 Sadly Zoom doesn't have specific key presses for turning audio on and off, so toggle is the best we can do here.
-A true "panic switch" would always turn them off :)
+A true "panic switch" would always turn them off no matter how many times you pressed it :)

-So, this is run whenever the Mac receives the special key sequence that's generated by the Trinket when someone presses the arcade button.
+This AppleScript runs whenever the Mac receives the special key sequence that's generated by the Trinket when the arcade button is pressed.
 We need to save this AppleScript as an "Application", so that we can call it from Automator later.
-Details for how to do this can be found in a linked article further down...
+Details of how to do this can be found in a linked article further down...

-If we want to use the arcade button to trigger different actions then it's a simple case of changing the contents of the AppleScript to do something else... which could be a very long and complex sequence of events and logic if we wanted it to be.
-The rest of the configuration won't need to change.
+If we want to use the arcade button to trigger different actions, it's now a simple case of changing the contents of the AppleScript to do something else...
+The possibilities here are endless, we could implement a very long and complex sequence of events and logic that can control almost anything on the Mac.
+The rest of the configuration (Automator and Arduino sketch on the Trinket) won't need to change.

 Next up we want to configure the Mac so that it automatically runs our AppleScript when the special key combination that the Trinket generates is received.
-This requires the use of the Mac OS Automator application.
+We'll use the Mac OS Automator application.

 The steps involved are: